Religion in Haiti: Judaism

 Sephardic Jews arrived in Saint-Domingue during the first days of the colonial period, despite that they were banned in the official Catholic edicts.
 They became merchants and integrated themselves into the French Catholic society.
 Waves of Jews continued to immigrate to the Haiti, including a group of Ashkenazi Jews escaping Hitler's Germany in the 1940s; Haiti was one of the few countries to welcome them openly.
 Haitian Catholics had idiosyncratic ideas about Jews, stemming from Catholic anti-Judaism, although many Vodou practitioners imagined themselves to be the descendants of Jews and to hold esoteric Judaic knowledge.

 There is a group of Judaism predominantly residing in Port-au-Prince, where the community today meets at the home of businessman billionaire Gilbert Bigio, a Haitian of Syrian descent.
 Bigio's father first settled in Haiti in 1925 and was active in the Jewish community.
 In November 1947, his father played a significant role in Haiti's support for the statehood of Israel in a vote to the United Nations.
-Every Rosh Hashanah and Yom Kippur, services are held at his residence.